What is bone cancer?

 5. Radiotherapy, chemotherapy, and surgery can all be used to treat bone cancer.

 While doctors are not sure about the precise causes.
 There may also be differences in the reason for the disease from person to person.
-Scientists still try to make out links to a number of other conditions which are elaborated in the risk factors section.
-Yet, it has been reported that a majority of people with bone cancers have no history of any known risk factors.
-Research and development in the field is in progress.
+Reports have it that a majority of people with bone cancers have no history of any known risk factors.
+However, research and development in the field are in progress.

-Doctors and scientists have no doubt made leaps in understanding how changes in an individual’s DNA can cause normal cells to become cancer.
-The instructions for any cell activity is carried by DNA.
-A child’s resemblance to a parent is on account of the genes that are passed n.
-And this may be the reason why some people are prone to developing certain diseases including some kinds of cancer.
+Doctors and scientists have no doubt made leaps in understanding how changes in an individual’s DNA can cause healthy cells to become cancer.
+DNA carries the instructions for any cell activity.
+A child’s resemblance to a parent is on account of the genes.
+And this may be the reason why some people are prone to developing certain diseases, including some kinds of cancer.

 DNA comprises units of genes.
 Genes carry the recipes for making proteins that determine and specify the functions of different kinds of cells.
 Some genes might have cell growth or division instruction.
-It might be useful to mention that genes that promote cell division are called oncogenes and genes that slow down cell division or make cells die at the end of their cycle are called tumor suppressor genes.
+Genes that promote cell division are called oncogenes.
+Whereas, genes that slow down cell division or make cells die at the end of their cycle are tumor suppressor genes.

-The cause of cancers can be traced back to DNA mutations (defects) that activate oncogenes or disable tumor suppressor genes.
-Some people with cancer have inherited DNA mutations and these increase their risk for certain types of cancers.
+The cause of cancers traces back to DNA mutations (defects) that activate oncogenes or disable tumor suppressor genes.
+Some people with ca have inherited DNA mutations, and these increase their risk for certain types of cancers.
 Genetic testing is a technique to investigate if an individual has one of these mutations.
-However, most DNA mutations cause some inherited forms of bone cancers. ( Read more on Risk Factors for Bone Cancer)
+However, most DNA mutations cause some inherited forms of bone cancers.
+Also, read more on risk factors.

 They are a result of mutations during the person’s lifetime.
 These mutations may stem from exposure to radiation or cancer-causing chemicals.
 More often, they occur for no validated reason.
 These mutations are not transferable by genes and are therefore not inherited by children of the individual affected.